Panlord/game-power-down/ProjectDocument.md

 The game is mainly based on keyboard and mouse inputs but it is also completely playable on a a PS4 controller (and possibly other controllers).
 **Mouse + Keyboard**
 - Player movement is done with WASD and camera look is done with the mouse.
+- I wrote the MouseLook.cs script and allowed for both mouse and joystick inputs.
 - I used the Unity's new Input System (https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/QuickStartGuide.html) to handle the the mouse look for gamepads.

 ```C#